hannes/MonetDBLite/README.md

 connections are desired.
 The latter contains the embedded server code.
 For both the Embedded API and the Embedded JDBC connections, the second jar is also required in the `CLASSPATH`.

-**Both jars require JDK 8 to be installed.** However we can still make it possible to run in the JDK 7 environment if someone requests it.
+**Both jars require JVM 8 to run**, as we found problems running in the JVM 8 when we compile to target JVM 7 (the problem might be related to the JVM rather than us).
 Currently, the `monetdb-java-lite-<version>.jar` **only supports 64-bit architectures**.

 As this software is still experimental, we haven't made it available in a public Maven repository yet.
 Both jars can be obtained through the Download section of our [website](https://www.monetdb.org/downloads/Java-Experimental/).